What do we mean by investment management?

 But then, inevitably, things change.
 Stocks that were once flying high come back to earth.
 People who paid high prices for the speculative favorites will wonder what to do now.
 What is this stock actually worth?
 Should I buy more?
 Sell?

 Buying high and selling low is not a winning strategy.
-An investment manager who understands value can keep their clients from making mistakes that will cost them dearly.
+An investment manager who understands value may keep their clients from making mistakes that will cost them dearly.

 Next: Retirement Planning